eizadhamdan/GPT_from_scratch/README.md

 # GPT_from_scratch

-A small, readable implementation of a **GPT-style language model built from scratch with PyTorch**.
+A from-scratch GPT implementation progressing from a bigram model to self-attention and a decoder-only Transformer.

-The goal of this repository is not to reproduce a production-scale LLM.
-Instead, it is to make the core ideas behind GPT visible: how text becomes tokens, how a model learns to predict the next token, how self-attention lets tokens use earlier context, and how repeated predictions become generated text.
+The goal of this repository is to make the core ideas behind GPT visible: how text becomes tokens, how a model learns to predict the next token, how self-attention lets tokens use earlier context, and how repeated predictions become generated text.

-> **Learning path:** start with the bigram model, see how it learns next-token prediction, then move to the notebook for the intuition behind attention, and finally inspect the complete decoder-only Transformer implementation.
+> **Learning path:** Start with the bigram model, move to the notebook to build intuition for attention, and finally explore the complete decoder-only Transformer implementation.

 ---